 Sometimes teachers would truly see me; sometimes they wouldn’t.
 Those experiences inspire me to this day.
 I don’t want any learner to ever have to worry about how assumptions or comparisons might hold them back.
 I also know that experiences like these are just a fraction of what so many kids worry about and go through, especially students who are from marginalized groups.
 Many of those kids are weighed down by much heavier questions: Will my math teacher think I can’t do math because I’m a girl?
 Will my teacher listen if I ask them to use my updated name and pronouns?
 Will my teacher always make me speak in English, or can I use other languages to better express what I’m trying to say?

 Assessment empowerment starts with learner context

 It’s common to make decisions based on assumptions or comparisons.
 We’re all only human, after all, not to mention tired and overworked.
-But if we don’t check ourselves, we risk operating as learner managers instead of learner empowerers, albeit unconsciously, which can lead us to making decisions based on limited information, instead of with students and informed by their context: their strengths, interests, funds of knowledge, and needs.
+But if we don’t check ourselves, we risk operating as learner managers instead of learner empowerers, albeit unconsciously, which can lead us to making decisions based on limited information, instead of with students and informed by their context: their strengths, interests, funds of knowledge, identities, and needs.